bagel897/blag/posts/internet.md

 And some uncontroversially desirable content:
  - cat pics

-The problem is several fold
+There are several problems:
  - Platforms are incentivized to promote controversial content, yet are responsible for removing it.
- - The amount of content is so large that it is impossible to meaningfully sift through it
+ - The amount of content is so large that it is impossible to meaningfully sift through it.
- - The interests of platforms, governments, and users don't align.
+ - Platforms, governments, and users don't agree on what is desirable and undesirable content.
+ - This results in undesirable content being promoted while a small amount of desirable is removed.

 What we need is a solution which removes undesirable content and promotes desirable content.
 ## The solutions